 TIP #3: PROVIDE HONEST, BUT REASSURING, INFORMATION

-from trusted sources.
-Make covid graphic 4 strategies-03sure you are providing timely access to accurate information, critical services and resources to keep them safe and connected.
+During times of crisis, members need straightforward, frequent communication from trusted sources.
+Make sure you are providing timely access to accurate information, critical services and resources to keep them safe and connected.
 This is your opportunity to be a reliable, consistent source of information.
 If you need additional information to communicate with your members about their pharmacy benefits, reach out to your PBM.
 Examples might include treatment information, pharmacy network updates, potential drug shortage notices or tips on how to enroll in a 90-day refill program.

 TIP #4: REMAIN MINDFUL OF MEMBERS’ MENTAL WELL-BEING